 We want to hear the views of our local communities as we also begin speaking to Richmond and Hounslow councils, Transport for London, South Western Railway and other key stakeholders.

-This is just the first step in this journey and we hope as many people will get involved and share their thoughts on Allianz Stadium, both now and for the future.
+We would like to thank everyone who took part and provided their valuable feedback on the stadium.
+This is just the first step in this journey, and we hope as many people will continue to get involved and share their thoughts on the Allianz Stadium.

 FAQs